-This is an assessment of cycle provision in Harrogate District by North Yorkshire County Council (NYCC) in the context of the DfT’s Decarbonising Transport Plan and Cycle Infrastructure Design (CID).
+This is an assessment of cycle provision in Harrogate District by North Yorkshire County Council (NYCC) in the context of the DfT’s Decarbonising Transport Plan and Cycle Infrastructure Design LTN1/20.
 It is intended to provide local knowledge to Active Travel England (ATE) when it assesses provision here.

-General attitude of the Highways Authority
+2) General Attitude of the Highways Authority

-NYCC often has a very negative attitude to requests for crossings, faster responses from pedestrian lights, safer speed limits, School Streets, and cycle provision.
+NYCC has had a very negative attitude to requests for crossings, faster responses from pedestrian lights, safer speed limits, School Streets, and cycle provision.
 Requests for 20mph limits are all rebuffed.
 Safe crossings near schools are refused on the basis that motorists might not see them and so might not stop.

 NYCC held a Congestion Survey for Harrogate and Knaresborough.
 It asked residents about a proposal for a so-called relief road – a bypass from north to east Harrogate.
 The bypass was decisively rejected, with 70% of 15,500 respondents strongly disagreeing with the proposal.